themightymo/cryns-family-music-archives/README.md

 A plugin that generates mp3 playlists on archive pages and single posts for the Cryns Family Music Archives.

 * The plugin works out of the box on every WordPress theme.
-* It creates an Audio File custom post type.
-* It adds support for the Audio File Post Format
-* It adds taxonomies for Band Name, Album Title, etc.
+* It creates an Audio File custom post type and adds taxonomies for Band Name, Album Title, etc.
 * It utilizes the "audio_file" custom field.
 You'll want to use ACF or similar to create this field on your Audio File post types.

 ![Single audio post view using default Twenty Seventeen WordPress theme](https://music-cryns-com.s3.amazonaws.com/wp-content/uploads/2017/08/single.png)